ni/nimi-python/docs/nidcpower/enums.rst

-        Write new self-calibration values to hardware.
-Refer to your device documentation for more information about the implications of frequent writes to the EEPROM.
+        Write new self calibration values to hardware.

-.. py:data:: SendSoftwareEdgeTriggerType

-    .. py:attribute:: nidcpower.SendSoftwareEdgeTriggerType.START

-    .. py:attribute:: nidcpower.SendSoftwareEdgeTriggerType.SOURCE

-    .. py:attribute:: nidcpower.SendSoftwareEdgeTriggerType.MEASURE

-    .. py:attribute:: nidcpower.SendSoftwareEdgeTriggerType.SEQUENCE_ADVANCE

-    .. py:attribute:: nidcpower.SendSoftwareEdgeTriggerType.PULSE